Financially Dependent Students

 All parents live in another state; the student lives with a relative in WA

 Parents had a domicile in WA then moved out of the U.S.

 Documents that prove your residency claim are required as part of your residency application.
 The Residency Checklist is helpful for assembling these documents.
 Do not send original documents; documents will not be returned to you and will be kept for our files.

 Military Residency is the easiest way to obtain resident tuition.
-Once granted, the student will receive resident tuition until they need to re-apply at WSU, perhaps for Graduate.
+Once granted, the student will receive resident tuition until they need to re-apply at WSU, perhaps for an advanced degree.
 Military residency does not grant full Washington residency status; the student will continue to be coded as a Non-Resident in myWSU.
 There will be periods of time when the Cost of Attendance has not yet updated to the resident tuition amount, and this can occasionally be disconcerting.